canonical/landscape-charm/README.md

 Deployment targets
 ==================

-The config/landscape-deployments.yaml deployer configuration file has several deployment targets available:
+The config/landscape-deployments.yaml deployer configuration file has two deployment targets available:

   * landscape
-  * landscape-max
   * landscape-dense-maas
-  * landscape-max-dense-maas

 Targets that start with an underscore should be ignored as they are used internally only.
 Your choice of target should be made taking into consideration